llimllib/obsidian-archive/computer usage/mac os/mac os command line programs.md

 ```

 - I found `eslogger` via a mention on [mastodon](https://federated.saagarjha.com/objects/a6aac6ed-7a4c-4bfe-9436-24d1a2f5af1b), it's fantastically useful for monitoring events on your system.
 See [[debugging os x]] for more details
+- `xattr` allows you to modify extended filesystem attributes
+	- you can open an app that says "_app_ Is Damaged and Can’t Be Opened" with `xattr -c /Applications/app.app`
+	- `-c` clears all attributes